 PS we’ve just learned the fate of Cafe Miranda is uncertain, but we won’t remove it from this list just yet because we still have hope that it will be reborn under new ownership!

 Explore the town of Camden, Maine

 If you’re looking for things to do around Rockland, you should absolutely spend some time exploring nearby Camden.
-There are lots of things do in Camden, Maine, including hiking, golfing, shopping, and a walking food tour.
+There are lots of things do in Camden, Maine, including hiking, golfing, shopping, and checking out their restaurant scene.
 Don’t miss a visit to the Camden Opera House, a historic theatre where a full roster of events is on the schedule.

 Pin this post to save for later!

 Amy Hartle is the owner and editor of New England With Love, a comprehensive resource for travel in the New England region.
 Amy lived in Vermont for 15 years, attended Plymouth State University in New Hampshire, and continues to travel regularly around the entire New England region.
 On this site, Amy aims to share her love of New England and help you to have the best possible adventures!